 After the first year, there’s a $95 annual fee.
 There’s no intro APR for purchases or balance transfers.

-† We look at how your credit profile compares to other Credit Karma members who were approved for this product.
-Of course, there’s no such thing as a sure thing, but knowing whether your Approval Odds are Very Good, Good, Fair or Poor may help you narrow down your choices.
+† Credit Karma looks at how your credit profile compares to other Credit Karma members who were approved for this product.
+Of course, there's no such thing as a sure thing, but knowing whether your Approval Odds are Very Good, Good, Fair or Poor may help you narrow down your choices.

 ‡ Average score refers to the arithmetic mean and typical low score to the 5th percentile of, in each case, available VantageScore 3.0 credit scores provided by TransUnion of Credit Karma members who were approved for this product from June 2016 through November 2016.
 Average and typical approved scores are provided as guidelines only and approval is not guaranteed.
 You can learn more about credit card approval through our in-depth article.